Frix-x/klippain/docs/features/vibr_measurements.md

      2. it then move the graph and associated archive of CSVs to the [ADXL results folder](./../../adxl_results/).
      3. it manage the folder to delete the older files and keep only a set (default is three) of the most recent results.

 Results can be found in the [ADXL results folder](./../../adxl_results/) that is placed directly at the root of the config folder to allow the access directly from your browser using the FLuidd/Maisail file manager.
 No SSH is needed!
+You can get some hints on the results in my documentation about how to [read and interpret the IS graphs](../input_shaper.md).

 ![vibrations measurement example](./../images/vibrations_example.png)